bjmyers/prtp/docs/sources.rst

 Misalignments are generated using the function addMisalignment(), which takes the following arguments:

 * dx, dy, dz - These arguments describe how much each ray must be moved in x, y, and z.
-   * dx, dy, and dz must be in units of length, see the section on Astropy units.
+   * dx, dy, and dz must be in units of length, see the section on :ref:`Astropy Units <units-top>`.
 * dl, dm, dn - These arguments describe how much each ray must be rotated about the x, y, and z, axes, respectively.
 Note that these differ from most component rotations in which rotate and unitrotate simply change the vectors of the component without translating the component.
 These rotations will physically move the photons around the axes, similar to the rotation functions for Combination objects.
 See the example below to see how rotations work.
-   * dl, dm, and dn must be in angular units, see the seciton on Astropy units.
+   * dl, dm, and dn must be in angular units, see the section on :ref:`Astropy Units <units-top>`.

 Note: linear translations (dx, dy, and dz) are performed first, then the rotations are performed in a right-handed manner.